-One of our last grads shares her insights on what it is to be a parent and a Naturopathic Student at Boucher.
-So, discover Cassandra’s demanding but rewarding experience!
+BINM alumna Dr. Cassandra Connolly ND, BSc shares her insights on what it was like to be a parent and a naturopathic student at Boucher.

 1. What does it feel like to go through the program with a small child on your hands?